theriverman/django-minio-backend/README.md

   * Compliance with the `django.core.files.storage.Storage` class
   * Compliance with the `STORAGES` setting introduced in Django 4.2
   * Static Files Support
-* Utilise/manage private and public buckets
+* Utilise and manage private and public buckets
   * Create buckets with custom policy hooks (`MINIO_POLICY_HOOKS`)
   * Consistency Check on Start (`MINIO_CONSISTENCY_CHECK_ON_START`)
   * Bucket Check on Upload (`MINIO_BUCKET_CHECK_ON_SAVE`)